25. Sam Harris: “Spirituality Is a Loaded Term.”

 Are you afraid of dying?

-I mean, this is a point that, obviously, Lucretius made a couple thousand years ago, but if death is just the absence of experience, that's not something to be afraid of.
+I mean, this is a point that, obviously, Lucretius made a couple thousand years ago, but death is just the absence of experience, and that's not something to be afraid of.

-But you can recognize that you're not actually afraid of it either, because just think about your relationship to deep sleep.
+But you can recognize that you're not actually afraid of it either because just think about your relationship to deep sleep, right?

 There's everything else around death, the grief and the bereavement and the concerns about whether you lived your life in a way that you regret in any way, you know, but you can prepare for it in many ways.